ycpcs/cs350-fall2016/assign/assign01.md

 the stack use space efficiently, the backing array should shrink dynamically as necessary.
 Use the following rule to determine when to contract the array:

-  - If the stack is less than one-third full, half the size of the backing array.
+  - If the stack is less than one-third full, half the capacity of the backing array.

 **Tasks**